Short-time existence of the Ricci flow on noncompact Riemannian manifolds: Existence time estimates (The first case: )

-By Theorem \ref{thm 2.7} and DeTurck's trick, (\ref{2.1}) has a smooth solution on a sufficiently small time interval starting at $t=0$.
-Let $[0, T_{\max})$ be a maximal time interval on which (\ref{2.1}) has a smooth solution and such that the following hold for each metric $g(t)$ (where $g(0)= g_0$):
+From Theorem \ref{thm 2.7} and DeTurck's trick, local Ricci flow (\ref{2.1}) has a smooth solution on a sufficiently small time interval starting at $t=0$.
+By (\ref{5.1}), we can assume that $[0, T_{\max})$ is the maximal time interval, on which local Ricci flow (\ref{2.1}) has a smooth solution and such that the following hold for each metric $g(t)$ (where $g(0)= g_0$):